 As with the other ‘ferns’, there are earlier plants (such as Sphenophyllum, Hyenia) that although hinting at a relationship with the horsetails have so far resisted attempts to classify them within an orderly evolutionary scheme.
 The Late Devonian Pseudobornia reached heights of up to 20 metres.

 Seed plants include both the gymnosperms – plants with naked seeds – and the angiosperms, the ‘flowering plants’, whose seeds are enclosed within a fruit.
 Angiosperm fossils date back no further than the Cretaceous, long after the gymnosperms first appeared, and probably descended from a gymnosperm lineage.
 However, the path from one to the other remains unclear.
-In this respect, the explosive innovation of coloured petals, stamens, carpels, scent and nectar is still the ‘abominable mystery’ that it was for Darwin.
+In this respect, the explosive innovation of coloured petals, stamens, carpels, scent and nectar remains the ‘abominable mystery’ that it was for Darwin.

 Seeds consist of an embryonic plant and a store of food, surrounded by a protective coat.
 The advantage of this mode of propagation was that fertilisation took place through wind pollination rather than via water, and less surface water was required after seed dispersal for the plant to germinate.
 The food store enabled the embryo to establish itself in its new environment unaided, before having to draw nutrients and water from the soil.